AET-CS/ML-Book/lessons/Exploring_Weather_Data.md

 What types of calculations would support or refute the claim?
 Do you know how to make those calculations in Python or another language or tool?

-## Look at It!
-LOOK at IT!
+## Look at the data

-(Bonus points if you know the Seinfeld reference).
 The first thing to do is just look at the data set.
 What do you see?
-Here are some questions you should ask?
+Here are some questions you should ask.
 - How many rows, how many columns?
 - Is the data rectangular (are all rows the same length?)
 - What types of data?
 (Numerical, categorical?)